edgeandnode/ampup/src/content/docs/docs.md

 ## Why Amp?

-- Traditional database systems aren’t designed to scale and are slow, and inflexible.
+- Traditional database systems are inflexible and scale poorly for blockchain use cases
-- Many databases have been around for 30 years and were designed to be general-purpose and not for blockchain transactions.
 - No native support for AI or blockchain interoperability.
 Many systems are cobbled together off-the-shelf solutions.

 > To get started, check out [Quickstart: Query Smart Contract with SQL](quickstart/querysmartcontracts)